Ssstlis/AudioAnalyze/docs/index.md

 # Audio analyze
-This library provides convenient methods to search tags and album covers for your music.<br>
+This library provides convenient methods for music tags and album covers searching.<br>
-The library is platform independent and requires you to implement few interfaces from library.<br>
+It is platform independent and requires you to implement few interfaces from itself.<br>
-The library uses own data sorting and filtering methods for compatibility with Android.<br>
+The library uses its own data sorting and filtering methods for compatibility with Android.<br>
-For start using you need [latest release](https://github.com/Ssstlis/AudioAnalyze/releases/latest) and slf4j logger implementation for your platform.<br>
+For quick start, you need to download the [latest release](https://github.com/Ssstlis/AudioAnalyze/releases/latest) and slf4j logger implementation for your platform.<br>

 ## All documentation
 - [Quick start](QuickStart.md)